truongdo/adocker/README.md

 # adocker
-This is the program that wrap the docker program  to restrict the docker share volume command.
+Instead of the simple wrapper approach in the master branch, this patch modify directly [the docker source code](https://github.com/docker/docker) .

 ## Why I make this program? ##
 Here is the situation: